 Chayandinskoye was discovered in 1983 in the Lensky District of the Republic of Sakha (Yakutia).

-It is a unique field in terms of B1+B2 reserves, which amount to some 1.2 trillion cubic meters of gas and about 61.6 million tons of oil and gas condensate.
+It is a unique field in terms of recoverable reserves, which amount to some 1.2 trillion cubic meters of gas and 61.2 million tons of oil and gas condensate.

-The field’s annual design output is 25 billion cubic meters of gas, 1.9 million tons of oil, and 0.4 million tons of gas condensate.
+The field’s annual design output is 25 billion cubic meters of gas.

 Chayandinskoye produces multi-component gas with substantial amounts of helium.

-Upon obtaining the development license for Chayandinskoye in 2008, Gazprom conducted comprehensive geological exploration at the field.
+Upon obtaining the subsurface use license for Chayandinskoye in 2008, Gazprom conducted comprehensive geological exploration at the field.

-2014 saw the beginning of pilot oil production from the field.
-Eventually, oil from Chayandinskoye will be pumped into the Eastern Siberia – Pacific Ocean oil pipeline.
+2014 saw the beginning of oil production from the field.
+This oil is pumped into the Eastern Siberia – Pacific Ocean oil pipeline.

 In 2015, Gazprom commenced the pre-development of Chayandinskoye’s gas deposits.